jundoopop/gittest/Obsidian - CV Vault/RDP.md

 - elimination of points
 - approximation with mathematical functions
 - deletion of cartographic features.

+###### Simplest Method?
+To delete all but every n th point along the line, where n is a fixed integer based upon the desired degree of reduction.
+1. Eliminates, misrepresents important features.
+2. Straight lines are over-represented.

 It evaluates the methods based on their cartographic usefulness, computing time, and ability to produce satisfactory abstractions.
 The document presents the results of testing the algorithms on different data sets and shows that they are operationally suitable for **simple reduction and caricature production**.
 It also suggests that line reduction is an important part of automated generalisation and that further research is needed to improve the methods.